-A refreshing light cocktail, perfect for sipping!
+A refreshing light cocktail, perfect for sipping, is this gin and pomegranate combination!!

 One of the most historic spirits is gin and anytime you delve into the world of classic cocktails, you will run into many gin based drinks.